viksit/keyframe/tutorial/README.md

 cancel all my meetings with Christine and Tom|cancel clear my saturday|cancel
 ```
 The file has 12 utterances for `create` and 11 for `cancel`.
-We recommend at least 8 utterances in training.
-Later, we'll walk through adding a new intent to the model and to the bot.
+We recommend at least 8 utterances for training files, and 3 for test files.
+Curious how it works?
+In Step 5, we'll walk through adding a new intent to the model and to the bot.

 ### The bot
 `pymyra.api` contains the `client` module which we use to connect to the Myra API.